 Although error coins are very difficult to price and a definitive price guide for coin errors does not exist, Alan Herbert authored The Official Price Guide to Mint Errors.
 The seventh and last edition was published in 2007 before Herbert died in January 2013.
 The book does an excellent job of creating a cataloging system for mint errors.

 In order to completely understand error coins, you must first understand the minting process.
 Herbert does an excellent job of presenting the minting process in Chapter 2.
 He dives deep into the minting process for modern coins as well as classic United States coins.
 The following chapters detail each and every category of error that can happen.
 This follows the PDS (Planchet, Die, Strike) system for cataloging the different types of coin errors that can occur.

 For each type of coin error, Alan lists relative rarity level, a value between 1 and 8 (1 being very common and 8 being extremely rare), and a value range based upon current market conditions.
+Unfortunately, this book was produced in 2007 making relative rarity evaluations and coin values obsolete since new examples of error coins can be discovered.
+Additionally, the coin collector demand for error coins changes over time.
+Some error coins may be extremely popular one year, and then unpopular the next year.
 He makes it very clear that the value of an error coin can only be determined when you go to sell it.

 Edited by: James Bucki